PPPoE Disconnect button with multiple PPPoE interfaces

 Please let me know what other information I can provide.

-#3 Updated by Pho Bia almost 9 years ago
+#3 Updated by Pho Bia about 9 years ago

 Hi there - I can certainly do this, which log do you want/need? (which file catches the interface/gateway issue?)